colabottles/toddl/posts/deceptive-patterns-in-programs-we-trust.md

 ## Emails

-Another instance of dark patterns in UX brought me to the NBA and email.
+Another instance of deceptive patterns in UX brought me to the NBA and email.
 I voted for the All-Star Game and thought, _&ldquo;well… that’s that.
 Back to work.&rdquo;_and lo and behold that was not that.
 That was only the beginning of the onslaught of emails from the NBA and NBA.com.

 <div class="content__placeholder">
   <figure>